What is SOJU?

 ṢOJU is a virtual community space that uses film and photography to discuss identity in Africa/the African diaspora and how we use identity to shape our communities.

-ṢOJU and its social media channels work in conjunction with the non-profit, KOSINIMA, an organization and grant fund to support Black womxsn filmmakers in the global African diaspora.
+ṢOJU and its social media channels work under the umbrella of the non-profit, KOSINIMA, an organization that supports Black creatives across the globe.

 ṢOJU premiered in September 2016.
 Since then, its created 3 seasons of a web series that include 20 mini-documentaries in 7 different countries –Nigeria, Sierra Leone, Ghana, Ivory Coast, Botswana, Kenya, and Spain.